Driver Licenses & ID Cards

 - Complete the Basic RiderCourse (BRC) or Basic RiderCourse updated (BRCu) motorcycle safety course with an authorized Sponsor.

 - After successfully passing the RiderCourse, you must obtain your endorsement within (1) year.
-If the endorsement has not be obtained during the one (1) year grace period, the course completion card as well as the “PASS” waiver status is considered invalid and a Rider Skills Test (RST) will need to be completed with a FRTP Regional Coordinator before you may obtain the endorsement.
+If the endorsement has not been obtained during the one (1) year grace period, the course completion card as well as the “PASS” waiver status is considered invalid and a Rider Skills Test (RST) will need to be completed with a FRTP Regional Coordinator before you may obtain the endorsement.

 - After you complete the Basic RiderCourse (BRC) or Basic RiderCourse updated (BRCu), visit a driver license office or tax collector office that issues driver licenses and inform them that you completed the course.
 Upon providing proper ID and paying the required endorsement fees, your Class E license will be issued with a motorcycle endorsement.

 To obtain a “Motorcycle Only” driver license you must…

 - Be at least 16 years old, and if under 18, hold at least a Learner’s License for one year with no traffic convictions.

 - Pass the same knowledge test as for a regular Class E operator’s driver license.